 This is awesome news for Cardiff – a city where in the last year or so, I’ve noticed a huge surge in people starting to worry about – and make more efforts to protect – the environment around us.

-However, in order to make it happen, Sophie needed to raise £30,000 via a Kickstarter campaign – and thanks to you lovely lot (over 1,000 pledgers, in fact) she’s gone and done it!
-Woohoo!
+However, in order to make it happen, Sophie needed to raise £30,000 via a Kickstarter campaign – and thanks to you lovely lot (over 1,000 pledgers, in fact) she only went and did it!

 Frequently Asked Questions